 Representation of shopping center purchaser in a case against the property owner seeking enforcement of the terms of the purchase contract for recovery of due diligence expenses.
 Case was resolved favorably for our client prior to filing suit.

-Obtained summary judgment of products liability case representing the manufacturer of a medical implant device.
+Obtained summary judgment of product liability case representing the manufacturer of a medical implant device.
 Dismissal was upheld on appeal by the Tennessee Court of Appeals.

 Represented large automotive brake manufacturer for false designation and trademark infringement to judgment which was the first appellate reported case in State Court in Tennessee granting money judgment under the Lanham Act.